Iterative proportional fitting: Comparison with the NM-method

+that the IPF is suitable for sampling correction tasks, but not for generation of counterfactuals.
+Similarly to Naszodi, Macdonald also questions whether the row and column proportional transformations of the IPF preserve the structure of association within a contingency table that allows us to study social mobility.

 Existence and uniqueness of MLEs

 Necessary and sufficient conditions for the existence and uniqueness of MLEs are complicated in the general case (see), but sufficient conditions for 2-dimensional tables are simple: